bowenc0221/Robust-LQ-Emotion-Recognition/README.md

 You can download the pretrained model from [Dropbox](https://www.dropbox.com/sh/9qmsk7xottrtuht/AAAUnjcZ8o4JWkUdSYhrmEuNa/MATLABscripts/recon/weights?dl=0&lst=)

 ## Citation
-If you use this code for research, please cite our paper:
+If you use this code for research, please cite our papers:

 ```
 @article{cheng2017robust,
   title={Robust emotion recognition from low quality and low bit rate video: A deep learning approach},